Ternyata Director Elizabeth Pisani is also an author, writing about sex, science and HIV at her blog and personal site

 Science funders are not the only ones who can prise open fiercely-guarded stores of epidemiological data.
 Biomedical journals have the potential to be enormously influential, as these briefing notes for journal editors and research funders make clear.

 Journals have, indeed begun to take the issue seriously.
-We’ve contributed to commentaries on the subject in The Lancet and the Bulletin of the World Health Organisation (in press).
+The Lancet recently published an editorial on the subject, as did the BMJ.
+We’ve contributed to commentaries on the subject in The Lancet and the Bulletin of the World Health Organisation .

 Find more links on the Publications page